datacommonsorg/docsite/custom_dc/custom_data.md

 #### Input file parameters

-`entityType` (implicit schema only)
+entityType (implicit schema only)

 : Required: All entities in a given file must be of a specific type.
 This type should be specified as the value of the `entityType` field.
 The importer tries to resolve entities to DCIDs of that type.
 In most cases, the `entityType` will be a supported place type; see [Place types](../place_types.html) for a list.

-`ignoreColumns`
+ignoreColumns

 : Optional: The list of column names to be ignored by the importer, if any.

-`provenance`
+provenance

 : Required: The provenance (name) of this input file.
 Provenances typically map to a dataset from a source.
 For example, `WorldDevelopmentIndicators` provenance (or dataset) is from the `WorldBank` source.

 You must specify the provenance details under `sources.provenances`; this field associates one of the provenances defined there to this file.

+{: #observation-properties}
-`observationProperties` (implicit schema only)
+observationProperties (implicit schema only)

 : Optional: Additional information about each contained in the CSV file.
-Currently, four properties are supported:
+Currently, the following properties are supported:
 - [`unit`](/glossary.html#unit): The unit of measurement used in the observations.
 This is a string representing a currency, area, weight, volume, etc. For example, `SquareFoot`, `USD`, `Barrel`, etc.
 - [`measurementPeriod`](/glossary.html#observation-period): The period of time in which the observations were recorded.
 This must be in ISO duration format, namely `P[0-9][Y|M|D|h|m|s]`.
 For example, `P1Y` is 1 year, `P3M` is 3 months, `P3h` is 3 hours.
 - [`measurementMethod`](/glossary.html#measurement-method): The method used to gather the observations.
 This can be a random string or an existing DCID of [`MeasurementMethodEnum`](https://datacommons.org/browser/MeasurementMethodEnum){: target="_blank"} type; for example, `EDA_Estimate` or `WorldBankEstimate`.